 In the interest of your already frazzled nerves: yes, it is possible to get Life Insurance with a pre-existing health condition here in Ireland.

 The fact you’ve typed a question that led you to this blog means you’re probably having a good long think about getting Life Insurance with whatever pre-existing condition you have.

-I’m not gonna soften the blow here: it’s harder than getting Life Insurance if you were in full health.
+I’m not going to soften the blow here: it’s harder than getting Life Insurance if you were in full health.

 If you think about it, it makes sense.

 One of the questions I get a lot around these here parts is, “how does Life Insurance work?”

 It’s a fair question.
-If you’re gonna be investing a chunk of your cash monies, you’re gonna want to know where it’s going and what you’re getting for it.
+If you’re going to be investing a chunk of your cash monies, you will want to know where it’s going and what you’re getting for it.

-Despite how it’s dressed up by the insurers, Life Insurance isn’t actually that complicated.
+Despite how the insurers dress it up, Life Insurance isn’t that complicated.
 So, you buy a policy that covers you for a certain amount of time.
-If you follow the conditions of your policy (i.e. you don’t die in a stampede of bulls while bull running in Spain), your family will be paid a monthly sum or one big instalment of money.
+If you pass away without breaking the conditions of your policy (i.e. you don’t die in a stampede while bull-running in Spain), your family will receive a monthly cash sum or one great instalment of money.

 That’s the amount of cover you’ll have bought when you signed up.
-Pay your premium, don’t do anything stupid, and your cover will likely be paid out to your family in the event of your death.
+Pay your premium, don’t do anything stupid, and your cover will payout to your family in the event of your death.

-The tougher question is around how the amount of cover you can get is calculated and how much it will cost.
+The tougher question is how to calculate the amount of cover you need and how much it will cost.

 Enter: The Underwriter (who may or may not sound like a bad WWE wrestler from the ‘90s).

-Underwriters are the lads who do the maths on every claim that comes in on insurance.
+Underwriters are the lads who do the sums on every application that comes in for insurance.
 They take into consideration factors such as your health, your family history, your age, and your occupation.